 Draw the thermometer on a piece of paper.
 At the bottom, colour it in with a colour you think is happy and positive.
 At the topnext

-What would you do to stay calm if someone needed your help?
+What could people do to stay calm if someone needed their help?

 This activity helps children to learn how to keep calm when someone needs help and to think through the emotions they might experience to help them feel prepared.

 Keeping calm – feelings thermometer worksheet

 Use this activity to support children to create a calm and kindness plan.

 Creating a calm and kindness plan – practise activity

 Creating a calm and kindness plan – practise PowerPoint

 Learn about why people could be worried about helping others and what might make them want to help.